OjoLego/finapp/README.md

 * **LiveData**: For managing real-time data observation.
 * **ViewModel**: For handling UI-related data.

+## Download APK
+You can download the latest APK file from this [Google Drive link](https://drive.google.com/file/d/1VanPeiRZQ_XeJh3oC-zH7a4_MVh_aX8q/view?usp=sharing).

 ## Firebase Authentication Details

 This application uses Firebase Authentication for the login feature.
 Since the app doesn't include a registration section, two pre-registered accounts are provided for testing: